• Particle shape and size distribution

 Absorption of moisture during storage and handling will reduce the physical quality.
-By knowing the air temperature and humidity and the surface temperature of the fertilizer, it can be determined if water absorption will take place or not.
+By knowing the air temperature and humidity and the surface temperature of the fertiliser, it can be determined if water absorption will take place or not.

 Typically, a water absorption curve ascends slowly at low humidity (as illustrated), but at a certain humidity or humidity range it starts to increase steeply.
-This humidity is called the critical humidity of the fertilizer.
+This humidity is called the critical humidity of the fertiliser.
 The critical humidity goes down when the temperature increases.

 A blend of two component can be more hygroscopic than the components on their own, as seen in the graph.

-Most fertilizers tend to sinter or cake during storage.
+Most fertilisers tend to sinter or cake during storage.
 Such caking arises due to the formation of strong crystal bridges and adhesive forces between granules.
 Several mechanisms can be involved; those of most importance seem to be:

 Caking is affected by several factors:

 Caking tendency remains low if these parameters are controlled.
 In addition, application of an appropriate anti caking agent is often needed.
 There are small caking tendencies in calcium nitrate, but very important phenomenon in NPKs, AN and Urea.
-Coating of fertilizers reduces the products water absorption rate.
+Coating of fertilisers reduces the products water absorption rate.

-Fertilizer prills have a smooth and glassy surface, whereas the surface of the granules can vary a lot; normally granules are more rough and uneven than prills.
+fertiliser prills have a smooth and glassy surface, whereas the surface of the granules can vary a lot; normally granules are more rough and uneven than prills.
 The colour of the particle surface can vary according to raw materials applied in the process or due to mineral or organic pigments added to colour the particles.

 The particle size distribution is important for spreading properties and segregation tendencies.
 It is especially important if the component is in bulk blends.